GitGrubOfficial/gitgrub/docs/backlog.md

 - [ ] Moderation tools for community content

 ### **v2.0.0 - Advanced Platform**

+*Take GitGrub into a a more intricate ecosystem with intelligent features, meal planning capabilities, and integration with external services for a complete cooking experience.*

 - [ ] Advanced recipe search capabilities
 - [ ] Intelligent ingredient autocomplete